Frequently Asked Questions

 What are the symptoms of COVID-19?

 The most common symptoms of COVID-19 are cough and fever.
 Worrisome symptoms are shortness of breath and difficulty breathing.
-Runny nose, congestion, sore throat, nausea, vomiting and diarrhea are less common symptoms.
+Runny nose, congestion, sore throat, muscle aches, nausea, vomiting and diarrhea are less common symptoms.

 Should I come to the office for my regularly scheduled clinic appointment?